mshumko/asilib/README.md

 Before you can run these examples, make sure that `asilib` is configured with the installation steps below.
 These examples, and more, are in the `asilib/examples/` folder.

 ### Example 1
-This example uses asilib to plot one frame of a bright auroral arc.
+This example uses asilib to plot one image of a bright auroral arc.
 ```python
 from datetime import datetime